Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Inspiral waveform approximants

-For the injection-recovery test, we consider an idealized scenario where \texttt{TaylorF2Ecck} waveform is injected in zero-noise.
-We then use \texttt{TaylorF2Ecck}, \texttt{TaylorF2Ecch}, \texttt{TaylorF2Ecc} and \texttt{TaylorF2} waveform templates to recover it via Bayesian parameter estimation, employing a reduced 5-parameter space (i.e. $\mathcal{M}$, $q$, $e_0$, $\phi_c$ and $t_c$) instead of the standard 16 parameters~\cite{bilby_paper} to ensure reasonable computational cost.
-Waveform distinguishability is assessed through differences in the resulting Bayes factors ($\Delta \log_{10} \text{BF}$), with values of $1-2$ indicating strong evidence and $>2$ indicating decisive distinguishability~\cite{Kass01061995}.
-We also note that alternative (less stringent) distinguishability criteria exist, with a threshold of $\Delta \log \text{BF}=8$ often used as the level of ``strong evidence" in favor of one hypothesis over another (Jeffreys, 1961)~\cite{Jeffreys1961}, which I will simply refer to as Jeffreys' criteria.
-This injection-recovery framework further enables us to explore how \texttt{TaylorF2Ecck} deviates from other waveform families as the injected parameters are varied.
-In this context, the $\Delta \log_{10} \mathrm{BF} > 2$ criterion serves as a practical proxy for identifying significant waveform differences.
-The analysis assumes the L1 and H1 detectors operating at their O4 design sensitivity, with corresponding PSDs.
-The technicalities of parameter estimation and Bayes-Factor calculations are detailed in Sec.~\ref{sec:data_analysis}.
+For the injection-recovery test, we consider an idealized scenario where a \texttt{TaylorF2Ecck} waveform is injected into zero noise.
+We then use \texttt{TaylorF2Ecck}, \texttt{TaylorF2Ecch}, \texttt{TaylorF2Ecc}, and \texttt{TaylorF2} waveform templates to recover it via Bayesian parameter estimation, employing a reduced five-dimensional parameter space (i.e., $\mathcal{M}$, $q$, $e_0$, $\phi_c$, and $t_c$) instead of the standard 16 parameters~\cite{bilby_paper} to ensure reasonable computational cost.
+These injection-recovery tests use the LIGO L1 and H1 detectors with O4 design sensitivity PSDs and a minimum frequency of $20$~Hz.
+For the GW170817-like injection used in Fig.~\ref{fig:sanity-check2}, the injected signal has network ${\rm SNR}\approx64$ in this setup.
+For the supplementary GW190425-like injection discussed in Appendix~\ref{sec:appendix_injection_recovery}, the injected signal has network ${\rm SNR}\approx13$.

-Fig.~\ref{fig:sanity-check2} presents a comparative analysis of the \texttt{TaylorF2Ecck} approximant against other template families using the match calculations and injection-recovery tests.
-In Fig. \ref{fig:sanity-check2} (left-panel), ${\cal M}^*_\%$ is shown as a function of $e_0$, where three colored bands correspond to match calculations between \texttt{TaylorF2Ecck} and i) \texttt{TaylorF2Ecch}, ii) \texttt{TaylorF2Ecc}, and iii) \texttt{TaylorF2} approximants, respectively.
-Each band reflects multiple match computations with varying component masses ($m_1, m_2 \in [1 M_{\odot}, 3 M_{\odot}] $) within the BNS prior range used in Ref.~\cite{LNB}.
-We employ ${\cal M}^*_\%$ rather than ${\cal M}$ to facilitate easy comparisons of results that arise from the distinguishability metric, $\Delta\log_{10}\text{BF}$.
+Waveform distinguishability is assessed through differences in the resulting Bayes factors ($\Delta \log_{10} {\cal B}$), with values between $1$ and $2$ indicating strong evidence and values $>2$ indicating decisive distinguishability~\cite{Kass01061995}.
+We also note that alternative distinguishability criteria exist.
+For instance, a threshold of $|\Delta \log_{10}{\cal B}| = 8$~\cite{Thrane2019} is often quoted as ``strong evidence'' in favor of one hypothesis over another~\cite{Jeffreys1961}.
+We do not adopt this criterion in the present study.
+Our injection-recovery framework further enables us to explore how \texttt{TaylorF2Ecck} deviates from other waveform families as the injected parameters are varied.
+In this context, the $\Delta \log_{10} {\cal B}=1$ (strong evidence) and $2$ (decisive evidence) thresholds serve as practical reference levels for identifying significant waveform differences.
+The threshold values quoted here should be interpreted only within the specific injection-recovery setup used in this work and are likely to change for different SNRs and PSDs.
+The technicalities of parameter estimation and Bayes-factor calculations are detailed in Sec.~\ref{sec:data_analysis}.